danston/danston.github.io/_projects/securex.md

 ---
-title: "SecureX App"
+title: "SecureX"
 image:
-  path: /assets/images/example.png
+  path: /assets/images/securex.png
   thumbnail: /assets/images/securex-thumb.png
-  caption: "SecureX App"
+  caption: "SecureX"
 ---

-My collegue Randolf Scharfig and I developed an android app that helps to protect one’s life in the emergency situations.
+My collegue [Randolf Scharfig](https://search.usi.ch/en/people/5ae37d3d990b431a02b95b0b606da2e6/schaerfig-randolf) and I developed an android app that helps to protect one’s life in the emergency situations.

 You can find more information about this app on its